 Members at Large

-The NHC is a working board of directors.
+The NHC has a working board of directors.
 Most of the board’s real work happens in the times between board meetings.
-In applying to serve on the NHC board, you are signaling your commitment to work hard toward growing and supporting this vibrant, joyful Jewish organization.
 Board members attend meetings three times a year and commit to a two-year term.

 The Executive Committee of the Board of Directors consists of the Chair (or Co-Chairs), Immediate Past Chair (or Co-Chairs), Chair (or Co-Chairs) Elect, Vice Chairs (if any), Secretary, and Treasurer.
 The Executive Committee has the power to make decisions on behalf of the Board between the three annual meetings of the Board (November, March/April, and August), within certain limits.

 The NHC team of new and old board members considers these and other exciting questions: